 If you start to notice bald spots on your scalp, it’s not always a sign that you’ll go completely bald.

-For some people, their hair line may recede over time, or they will notice a bald spot around the crown start to get a bit more noticeable than it was before, but it may never continue to the extent where you go completely bald.
+For some people, their hair line may recede over time.
+Others may notice a bald spot around the crown start to get a bit more obvious than it was before.
+But it might not continue to the extent where you go completely bald.

-However, if a bald spot on your crown is one of the early signs of baldness, it may be impossible to completely stop the bald spot from spreading to other areas of your scalp – especially if you are suffering from male pattern baldness.
+However, if a bald spot on your crown is one of the early signs of baldness, it may be impossible to completely stop it spreading across your scalp.
+This is especially true if you are suffering from male pattern baldness.
 In these cases, you may ultimately seek a hair transplant if you go completely bald.

-Despite bald spots on the crown being something that can be slightly hard to completely eradicate, there are a few things you can do to stop a bald spot spreading and encourage hair growth in the area.
+Bald spots on the crown are hard to completely eradicate.
+But there are a few things you can do to stop a bald spot spreading and encourage hair growth in the area.

 How can you prevent bald spots?